COALVILLE THEATRE FESTIVAL

 -

-WORKING TITLE : COAL
+WORKING TITLE : COALVILLE

-UPDATE FOR THIS PROJECTCastle Rock students are developing an original piece of drama exploring the life of a miner, drawing inspiration from Gary Clarke’s powerful dance work Coal.
+EVENTS FOR THIS PROJECTCastle Rock students are developing an original piece of drama exploring the life of a miner, drawing inspiration from Gary Clarke’s powerful dance work Coal.
 The performance will take place at Snibston Colliery Park as part of the Coalville Theatre Festival, connecting the students’ work directly to the history and stories of the site itself.

 -